 The rights of children, their protection and their welfare are dealt with in a number of Acts, as they are a vulnerable group which it is important to protect especially.
 Among the tasks are child protection, laws regarding children, child benefits, adoption, child abduction etc.

 The Ministry of Social Affairs is the ultimate authority in matters of child protection.
-On behalf of the Ministry, the Government Agency for Child Protection is in charge of day-to-day administration of child protection services.
+On behalf of the Ministry, the The National Agency for Children and Families is in charge of day-to-day administration of child protection services.
 The basic unit for child protection in Iceland is the local child protection committee which is responsible for child protection services at the municipal level.

 In 2013 the United Nations Convention on the Rights of the Child became law in Iceland.
 The Convention provides for various basic rights and ensures special protection and care for all children under 18 years of age.
 Emphasis is also placed on the right of all children to be full participants in the community and to be heard, although they do not enjoy all of the same rights as adults.